Reviews

 Public vs. Robinhood

-With over 20 million users and a market cap of more than $30 billion, Robinhood is the most popular trading app for individual stock and ETF trades.
+With over 20 million users, Robinhood is the most popular trading app for individual stock and ETF trades.

 Public vs. M1 Finance